Józefa and Stanisława Dziuba

 Avram Cislowski, and the brothers Alter and Morris (Moniek) Grosman.
 The photo of Avram was taken in the mid-1930s, and the photos of Alter and Morris were taken in 1947.

-Avram Cislowski, Dawid Fish (Fisz Dawid) and the brothers Alter and Morris (Moniek) Grosman all came from Bodzentyn.
-After the liquidations of the open ghetto of the town in late September or early October,* and of the Wierzbnik ghetto in October 1942, they met again at the slave labour camp at the ammunition factory in Starachowice-Wierzbnik.
+Avram Cislowski, Dawid Fish (Fisz Dawid) and the brothers Alter, and Morris (Moniek) Grosman came from Bodzentyn.
+After the liquidations of the open ghetto of the town in late September or early October 1942* and of the Wierzbnik ghetto in October 1942, they met again at the slave labour camps in Starachowice-Wierzbnik.

 Together, Avram, Dawid, Alter and Morris started to work out an escape plan.
-In the bitter cold of January 1943, they managed to pass the camp's fences and guards and went through the forest to Bodzentyn.
+In the bitter cold of January 1943, they passed the camp's fences and guards and went through the forest to Bodzentyn.
 There they received some help from one of the locals Morris knew.

 For months the four friends lived on the brink of starvation but managed to survive.
-They searched for food during the night and built two bunkers (like holes in the ground) in the nearby forest to stay and rest in the daytime.
+They searched for food at night and built two bunkers (like holes in the ground) in the nearby forest to stay and rest in the daytime.

 Deeper into the forest